 The main difference between the Primary Registration Authority and the external Registration Points is that the Registration Point, unlike the Primary Registration Authority, cannot accredit other Registration Points and register new certification authorities.
-Moreover, Registration Points do not have the rights to verify the subscriber's right to use the Distinguished Name.
+Moreover, Registration Points do not have the rights to verify the subscriber's right to use the Distinguished Name and verify domain.